NA-MIC/ProjectWeek/PW40_2024_GranCanaria/Projects/IntraoperativeSurgicalNavigationArIntegration/README.md

 <!-- Update this section as you make progress, describing of what you have ACTUALLY DONE.
      If there are specific steps that you could not complete then you can describe them here, too. -->

-1. Investigation of possible applications
+1. Investigation of possible Surgical AR applications
+2. Idea sharing
+3. Networking
+4. Knowledge transfer
-2. Marker less tracking implementation
+5. Marker less tracking investigation
-3. Camera system testing

 # Illustrations